syncfusion/angular2-seeds/README.md

-## Angular 2 Syncfusion JavaScipt Components
+## Syncfusion Angular Components

-Essential JavaScript provides support for Angular 2 Framework through wrappers.
-Each Syncfusion widgets are created as Angular 2 components with built in support for data binding and child directives to make complex property definition easier.
+Essential JavaScript provides support for Angular Framework through wrappers.
+Each Syncfusion widgets are created as Angular components with built in support for data binding and child directives to make complex property definition easier.

-### ejAngular2-seed
+### angular2-seed

-A simple starter project to getting started with Angular 2 Syncfusion JavaScript components.
+A simple starter project to getting started with Angular Syncfusion JavaScript components.

 ### Running the App